|

 McCall is also active in UWA's online

-graduate biology program, offering online
+graduate biology program, offering

-classes in Evolution, Biogeography,
+online classes in Evolution,

-Conservation Biology, and Teaching College
+Biogeography, Conservation Biology, and

-Biology.
+Teaching College Biology.

-Dr. McCall's classes typically include a
+Dr. McCall's classes typically

-significant amount of field work, and he
+include a significant amount of field

-emphasizes student research in marine and
+work, and he emphasizes student research

-aquatic habitats.
-Dr. McCall advises marine
+McCall advises marine biology majors,

-biology majors, pre-forestry and pre-fishery
+pre-forestry and pre-fishery students,

-students, and a number of general biology
+and a number of general biology majors.

-majors.
-Dr. McCall's research interests lie
+Dr. McCall's research interests lie in

-in the area of evolutionary ecology, and
+the area of evolutionary ecology, and

 much of his field work focuses on